xant/libhl/README.md

 libhl
 =====

-Tiny C library implementing an API to manage some basic datatypes such as hashtables, linked lists, queues, trees, ringbuffers
+Tiny C library implementing a set of APIs to efficiently manage some basic data structures such as : hashtables, linked lists, queues, trees, ringbuffers

 The provided APIs are :